Saint Patrick’s Day: Origin, Traditions, and Facts

 Saint Patrick’s Day is a holiday to commemorate Saint Patrick’s life and legacy, a day filled with festivities and merriment.

-Most of what we know about Saint Patrick’s Day has been through pop culture references or our Irish friends.
-We usually associate this day with a beer or the color green.
+Most of what we know about Saint Patrick’s Day comes from pop culture references or our Irish friends.
+We usually associate this day with beer or the color green.

 But do we really know why it is a holiday?